-Anvil Poetry Press became her publisher with Standing Female Nude in 1985; Selling Manhattan (1987) brought her the Somerset Maugham Award, and The Other Country (1990) gained a Scottish Arts Council Book Award.
+Anvil Poetry Press became her publisher for Standing Female Nude in 1985; Selling Manhattan (1987) brought her the Somerset Maugham Award, and The Other Country (1990) gained a Scottish Arts Council Book Award.
 These volumes contain some of her best-known poems: ‘Education for Leisure’ (SFN), which was to become notorious in 2008 when it was removed from a GCSE poetry anthology after complaints that it endorsed a culture of violence; ‘Warming her Pearls’ (SM), a maidservant’s erotic reflection on wearing her mistress’ necklace; and the meditations on home and displacement, ‘Originally’ and ‘The Way My Mother speaks’ (TOC).
 Mean Time (1993) scooped the prize pool, with an award from the Scottish Arts Council, the Forward Prize and the Whitbread Prize for Poetry.
-(It was only the second year of the Forward prizes, and the one for best first collection went to Don Paterson for Nil Nil.)
 ‘Prayer’ from this volume, a sonnet that concludes with the mantra of the BBC shipping forecast, has become one of her best-loved poems.

-Duffy became a lecturer in poetry at Manchester Metropolitan University in 1996, by which time she was living with the writer Jackie Kay, and had a daughter, Ella (born 1995).
+Duffy became a lecturer in poetry at Manchester Metropolitan University in 1996, by which time she was living with the writer Jackie Kay, and had a daughter, Ella, born 1995, whose father was the poet Peter Benson.
 She subsequently became Creative Director of the MMU Writing School.
 Her very productive writing life included plays, editing anthologies, poetry for children, and her last collection for Anvil, the immensely popular The World’s Wife (1999).
-Duffy’s readings often feature a set of these dramatic monologues, which are particularly effective in performance: ‘Mrs Midas’, ‘Mrs Faust’, ‘Mrs Tiresias’, and the comic ‘Mrs Aesop’ and ‘Mrs Darwin’.
-She moved to Picador with her volume Feminine Gospels, published in 2002, the same year she became CBE (having received an OBE in 1995).
+Duffy’s readings often feature a set of the collection’s dramatic monologues, which are particularly effective in performance: ‘Mrs Midas’, ‘Mrs Faust’, ‘Mrs Tiresias’, and the comic ‘Mrs Aesop’ and ‘Mrs Darwin’.
+Picador became her publisher with her volume Feminine Gospels, published in 2002, the same year she received a CBE (having received an OBE in 1995).
 Duffy received the T.S.
 Eliot Prize for Rapture (Picador, 2005), 52 poems charting a love affair, published after the break-up of her relationship with Kay.
 Ruth Padel wrote:

 The three strong books that made her name in the Nineties blazed with voicings; with dramatic characters, a bomber, a psychopath, an American buying Manhattan.
 This voicing power emerged again in The World’s Wife, along with the same sharp humour, social criticism and satire.
 But those collections ended in love poems and you felt that this, in the end, was what really drove Duffy’s work.
 In Rapture, it comes to its full flowering: ruthless, sensuous, tender; utterly modern, utterly classical.
 (Independent, 16 September 2005)

-It was not only such awards that made her well-known, but her public performances, as the opportunities provided by literary festivals and poetry readings grew exponentially in the 21st century.
+It was not only such awards that made her name, but her public performances, as the opportunities provided by literary festivals and poetry readings grew larger in the 21st century.
 Along with other poets of her generation, her work has been set for examinations in schools throughout Britain, and a group of these poets have regularly read their poems to huge audiences of GCSE students as part of the ‘Poetry Live’ sessions that are now a feature of the school year in England and Wales.
-In 2009 as part of the Edinburgh Festival she gave the first performances of The Princess’s Blankets, with musician John Sampson and Ella Duffy, a blend of poetry, music and fairytale involving ‘hilarious Queens, ancient rock’n’rollers, Mozart, Peggy Guggenheim and a sad Princess who is always cold’.
+In 2009 as part of the Edinburgh Festival she gave the first performances of The Princess’s Blankets, with musician John Sampson and, perhaps nepotistically, her daughter, Ella Duffy, to produce a blend of poetry, music and fairytale involving ‘hilarious Queens, ancient rock’n’rollers, Mozart, Peggy Guggenheim and a sad Princess who is always cold’.